Louis Bélisle, Ph.D.(Pronounced "BAY-lil")

 121 King St W,

 Research Specialization: Banking, Liquidity, Financial Econometrics, Industrial Organization

-I am an Analyst at the Office of the Superintendent of Financial Institution, Canada's banking and insurance regulator.
+I am a Senior Analyst at the Office of the Superintendent of Financial Institutions, Canada's banking and insurance regulator.
 I hold a Ph.D. in Economics from the University of Toronto, where I currently teach Financial Economics as a sessional lecturer.

 In my academic work, I developed econometric tools to analyze the industrial organization of banking with respect to systemic risk and financial stability.
 My working papers explore various aspects of regulatory impacts on banking and lending.